kyma-project/community/docs/contributing/04-prow-workflow.md

 This document describes the Prow workflow that we use across all Kyma repositories.
 This includes basic principles, explanations, and commands that interact with [@kyma-bot](https://github.com/kyma-bot).

 Prow is a Kubernetes-based CI/CD system.
-Jobs can be triggered by various types of events and report their status to many services.
-In addition to job execution, Prow provides GitHub automation in the form of policy enforcement, ChatOps through the `/foo` style commands, and automatic PR merging.
+In addition to job execution, Prow provides GitHub automation in the form of policy enforcement, ChatOps through the `/foo` style commands, and automatic merging of pull requests (PRs).

-Prow enforces strict ownership policies based on the OWNERS files that reside on each organisation repository.
+Prow defines the ownership of a repository and its directories based on the mandatory OWNERS file and the optional OWNER_ALIASES file.
+Read the [OWNERS file](#owners-file) and [OWNER_ALIASES file](#owner_aliases-file) sections to learn more.
 The Prow bot checks if issues have the required labels assigned, automatically assigns the labels to pull requests, ensures that pull requests follow the two-person approval flow, automatically merges PRs with approved state, and many more.